tunggsten/Yeentooth-Engine/README.md

 Abstract heirachies will be able to be exported as Hyperstract (.hstrct) files, which can then be instantiated into other heirachies, which ultimately mesh together into your game.

 ## Just to note, I'm probably only going to do as much of the above that's required to get the marks I need.
-However, working on this project has been pretty fun, so I *might* continue on it in the future.
+That being said, working on this project has been pretty fun, so I *might* continue on it in the future, time allowing.